Zankoku-Okuno/blag/articles/review/season-12018b-spring.md

 I've now designed the general-purpose register file and made progress on the ALU module.
 I also built a timer module on a physical breadboard.

 ## Follow Up

 Note-to-self is not providing value due to lack of categorization and filtering.

 I don't think seasonalism (different kinds of work in different seasons) is really doing anything for me at the moment.
-I've got so much to experiment with and so much to develop that spring/summer are getting in each other's way.
+I've got so much to experiment with and so much to develop that spring and summer are getting in each other's way.

 The categorization of actions might be more of a series of principles rather than true categorization.
-For example, tasks must be perfective, but there's no requirement about then being/not being intertial or high activation energy.
+For example, tasks must be perfective, but there's no requirement about them being/not being intertial or high activation energy.

-On books: I'm amazed by how much Mom and Seian[sp?] read.
+On books: I'm amazed by how much Mom and Seian read.
 I'm not sure it's useful for me to start reading that much now, but I would like to think about reading more often.
 I did read "What is Life?" last season, but didn't end up reading "Triggers".
 I think I'll fix the latter one as soon as I can, since I'm working on improving my system at the moment anyway.

-I'm still not sure why updating okuno.info has been so high activation energy.
+I'm still not sure why updating okuno.info has had such high activation energy.
 I still haven't improved it, even though I've known I need to for three months now.
 I did try rebuilding it for a moment there before basically giving up, since I didn't want to go through the work of porting it, and my categorization system seems to be in a highly unstable state.